 4. Write Everyday

-You become a better reader by writing and become a better writer by reading.
+You become a better thinker by writing and become a better writer by thinking.
 Get students (and yourself!) in the habit of writing every single day.
 And make it enjoyable.

 5. Transact with Various Texts Everyday